Home Search Our Site! Sign Our Guest Book! Chat

 Oh, those elusive female ancestors...!
 Researching the female side of a family is a challenging problem for most genealogists, and Loyalist women are no different.

-In this section we hope to provide you with some articles on the history of Loyalist women and children, some transcriptions of original documents and a variety of research tips that you can put to use in your own search.
+In this section we have provided you with some articles on the history of Loyalist women and children, some transcriptions of original documents and a variety of research tips that you can put to use in your own search.

 Spacer Image